s-ja/macOS-system-cleanUp/docs/cleanup.md

 ### Overview

 `system_cleanup.sh` is an automated maintenance script designed to clean up your macOS system, free disk space, and maintain system health.
-It performs a series of cleanup operations on various parts of your system.
+It performs a series of cleanup operations on various parts of your system, with built-in stability and error recovery features.

 ### Features